-Voter Entity Segment Comment ds also on any other for eled traffic because it cannot enforce access control and monitoring for the contents of that performing.
-It may still be considered an access point for the ESP depending on the design Thomas J. Bradish RRI Energy 5 Negative RRI Energy votes negative in support of PacifiCorps position namely: PacifiCorp's primary concern was a distinct lack of clarity around the characteristics of an "endpoint" and what devices are in scope as being associated with "data communication links".
+Voter Entity Segment Vote Comment necessarily make tunnel; it dependent and architecture ds also on any other fu ss point for purpo nctions the prote oses of the tunne ective device is p eled traffic because it cannot enforce access control and monitoring for the contents of that performing.
+It may still be considered an access point for the ESP depending on the design Thomas J. Bradish RRI Energy 5 RRI Energy votes negative in support of PacifiCorps position namely: PacifiCorp's primary concern was a distinct lack of clarity around the characteristics of an "endpoint" and what devices are in scope as being associated with "data communication links".
 Unfortunately, the proposed interpretation provides no meaningful clarity.
 PacifiCorp recommends that entities not support this provided interpretation. terminates.
-The irrespective of v e endpoint is the Elect which Open Systems I ronic Security Penterconnection (erimeter access p DSI) layer is mar s the endpoint to mean the device at which a physical or logical communication link point if access into the Electronic Security Perimeter is controlled at the endpoint, naging the communication.
+The irrespective of w e endpoint is the Electr hich Open Systems Ir onic Security Penterconnection (erimeter access p DSI) layer is mar s the endpoint to mean the device at which a physical or logical communication link point if access into the Electronic Security Perimeter is controlled at the endpoint, naging the communication.
 The drafting team consulted with PacifiCorp in order to pretation of the standard addresses PacifiCorp's specific situation.
 Robert Kondziolka Salt River Project 1 Negative SRP has specific concerns with the answer to question 4 within the Interpretation.
 The Firewall access points already enforce port/protocol restrictions which meet the requirement.
-Adding the further restriction of access points at the encryption endpoint is John T. Underhill Salt River Project 3 Negative unnecessary, increases complexity which by definition reduces reliability, and can have much wider implications beyond encrypted tunnels.
-Glen Reeves Salt River Project 5 Negative Mike Hummel Salt River Project 6 Negative it cannot enforc e access control and r nonitoring for the contents of that ahead of the tunnel endpoint does not make that upstream device an access point because tunnel.
+Adding the further restriction of access points at the encryption endpoint is John T. Salt River Project unnecessary, increases complexity which by definition reduces reliability, and can have much wider implications beyond encrypted tunnels.
+Glen Reeves Salt River Project 5 Negative Mike Hummel Salt River Project 6 Negative it cannot enforce e access control and m nonitoring for the contents of that ahead of the tunnel endpoint does not make that upstream device an access point because tunnel.
 Terminating the tunnel immediately before the firewall would allow the firewall to not increase complexity.
 Marcus V Lotto Southern California Edison Co.
 6 Negative The concern with the Proj.
 2009-12 interpretation is the lack of clarity around the characteristics of an "endpoint" and what devices are in scope as being associated with "data communication links".
 Unfortunately, the proposed interpretation provides no meaningful clarity. ets the endpoint to mean the device at which a physical or logical communication link point if access into the Electronic Security Perimeter is controlled at the endpoint,